meetuparchive/meetup-web-platform/docs/Caching.md

-Currently the Meetup REST API does not provide a [`Cache-Control` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) (e.g. `max-age`), so the 'raw' API responses cannot be directly cached at the app server or browser level - the app must re-fetch every API request from the browser to ensure that it delivers the requested data.
+Currently the Meetup REST API does not provide a [`Cache-Control` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) (e.g. `max-age`), so the web application doesn't have any upstream indication of how long the data should be considered valid for.
+The platform therefore does not cache 'raw' API responses at the app server or browser level - the app re-fetches every API request from the  browser to ensure that it delivers valid data.

 ### CDN